samsonajulor/zacrac/README.md

    - Verify the provided password against the stored hashed password.
 4. Handle user login scenarios:
    - If the user is not found or the credentials are invalid, return an unauthorized response.
-   - If the user is not active, generate a temporary token for email verification and provide a verification URL.
+   - If the user is not active, generates a temporary token for verification.
-   - If the user is active, generate a JWT token for authentication and include user information (excluding the password) in the response.
+   - If the user is active, generates a JWT token for authentication and include user information (excluding the password) in the response.

 ### User Token Verification